Julião Menezes

-Julião Menezes (7 August 1909 – 2 July 1980), popularly known as Dr. Juliao Menezes, was an Indian freedom fighter, medical practitioner, author, and nationalist leader.
-He played a prominent role in the annexation of Goa from the Portuguese rule and was active in the Goa liberation movement.
+Julião Menezes (7 August 1909 – 2 July 1980) was an Indian independence activist, medical practitioner, writer, and nationalist leader.
+He played a prominent role in the annexation of Goa from the Portuguese rule and was active in the Goan independence movement.
 Menezes established the publication Gomantak Praja Mandal, to promote nationalism among Goans.
 He was a member of the provisional committee of the Indian National Congress in Portuguese Goa and was present at its session in 1948.
 He played an active role during its formation.
 Menezes, along with socialist leader Ram Manohar Lohia, planned the civil disobedience movement against Salazar's regime in Goa on 18 June 1946, a day that is now celebrated as Goa Revolution Day.

 Early life

 Julião Menezes was born on 7 August 1909 in Assolnã, Goa, which was part of Portuguese India during the Portuguese Empire (now in India), to Zeferinho Piedade Menezes, a professional seafarer, and Maria Salvacao.
 He was the second of six siblings: Argentina, Rupertina, Roque, Menelau, and Alzira.